Parthyapps/Android-Important-Questions/README.md

 - UIL (Universal Image Loader)

 # Serializable:
-  Both Serializable and Parcelable are used for object serialization in Android
+  Both Serializable and Parcelable are used for object serialization in Android.

     Java-native interface.
     Slower due to reflection.